-- I. A. One Presentation.
-In this presentation of 8-10 minutes (on assigned class days), you should provide an overview of the main points of the readings for that day explained in your own words (though you may point to sections of the text for clarification and support), offering your grasp of the texts and your at least three specific questions in response. - B. Ten typed-out sets of your own "Three Questions," submitted prior to the discussion of readings for that day.
-These should be questions remaining in your mind after grappling with the readings for that day, whether they are questions of clarification or of criticism.
-These need to be submitted at the beginning of any class meetings, with at least five of them being submitted prior to Wednesday, February 3, just prior to the halfway mark for the term.
+I. A. One Presentation.
+In this presentation of 5-10 minutes (on assigned class days), you should provide an overview of the main points of the readings for that day explained in your own words (though you may point to sections of the text for clarification and support), offering your own analyses, questions, and responses to them.
+B. Five 1-2 page response essays: reflective papers on the readings for the class meeting at which you hand it in.
+That is, the essay should be about your reaction to the readings, not a review or extension of the class discussion.
+Of the 24 or so class meetings, you need to hand in five response essays.
+I would suggest you try to do a brief essay at least once every week or every other week, so that unexpected life issues or other coursework won't interfere with your completing all five essays.
+These essays are for your benefit, to practice engaging critically with the readings; they will not be graded except for Pass/Fail, simply marked for credit toward your assigned total of five.

+These may be submitted at the beginning of any class meetings, with at least three of them being submitted prior to the Friday, February 24 mark that indicates we are halfway through the term.